US Investors: Get up to an extra $10,000 when you transfer your stocks to Public.com from another brokerage.

 AMC Entertainment Inc. delivers the highest revenue-producing and entertaining movie-going experience in the world through its American Multi-Cinema Inc. subsidiary.
 A few highlights:

-- AMC became incorporated in 1968 but the business began in 1920 by a struggling actor working for a traveling tent show.
+- AMC was incorporated in 1968 but the business began in 1920 by a struggling actor working for a traveling tent show.

 - During the 1920s and 1930s, a few theatres opened in the Kansas City area.